- Download our Moving to Hong Kong Guide (PDF)

-Depending on their nationality and the purpose of their stay, expats may need a visa in order to enter, work, study or live in Hong Kong.
-Fortunately, visa requirements aren't as stringent as in many other countries and the application process is relatively straightforward.
+Depending on their nationality and the purpose of their stay, expats may need a visa for Hong Kong.
+Fortunately, visa requirements aren't as stringent as in many other countries, and the application process is relatively straightforward.

 Visit visas for Hong Kong

-Expats planning to visit Hong Kong should find out whether an entry visa needs to be obtained prior to departure.
+Expats planning to visit Hong Kong should find out whether an entry visa must be obtained before departure.

-Citizens from a number of countries around the world can enter Hong Kong without a visa for a limited amount of time.
+Citizens from approximately 170 countries worldwide can enter Hong Kong without a visa for a limited amount of time.
 Different periods of stay are granted to different nationals, so expats should be aware of the amount of time specifically associated with their nationality – usually either 14, 30 or 90 days.

-For those who do need an entry visa, this documentation can be applied for at the nearest Chinese embassy
+For those who do need an entry visa, this documentation can be applied for at the nearest Chinese embassy.
+Expats who are travelling to Hong Kong must have enough to fund their trip, and they must submit a travel itinerary with their visa application.

 Work visas for Hong Kong

-There are a number of options when it comes to work permits for Hong Kong, with the most common being the General Employment Policy (GEP) visa for skilled and qualified workers and the Working Holiday Scheme (WHS) visa, which allows nationals of certain countries to take up part-time employment while holidaying in Hong Kong.
+There are several options for work permits for Hong Kong, with the most common being the General Employment Policy (GEP) visa for skilled and qualified workers.
+The Working Holiday Scheme (WHS) visa is another popular visa option, which allows nationals of certain countries to take up part-time employment while holidaying in Hong Kong.

 Dependant visas for Hong Kong

 Expats in Hong Kong can apply to bring their dependants to Hong Kong, including dependent unmarried children under the age of 18 and spouses of the original visa holder.
-Once an expat becomes a permanent resident of Hong Kong, they are also able to apply for a dependant visa for parents over the age of 60.
+Once an expat becomes a permanent resident of Hong Kong, they can also apply for a dependant visa for parents over the age of 60.

-Expats will have to provide proof of their relationship with their dependants, and must be able to show that they can financially support and accommodate these individuals while living in Hong Kong.
+Expats will have to provide proof of their relationship with their dependants and show that they can financially support and accommodate these individuals while living in Hong Kong.
+The validity of the dependant visa will depend on the original visa holder's visa.
+All documents must be in English or Cantonese.

 Expat Health Insurance